-Connected devices and IoT applications are seldom created with security in mind, as businesses that embark on the Internet of Things projects don’t normally possess the practical experience and extensive R&D facilities to future-proof their products.
+Connected devices and IoT applications are seldom created with security in mind.
+Businesses that embark on the Internet of Things projects don’t normally possess the practical experience and extensive R&D facilities to future-proof their products.

-Additionally, hardware manufacturers and software developers often advocate the use of certain technologies.
-That is blockchain, tokens, or platform-based solutions — to secure connected devices.
+Blockchain, tokens, or platform-based solutions — to secure connected devices.
+Additionally, hardware manufacturers and software developers often advocate using certain technologies.
 Thus creating single-vendor IoT environments and undermining the Internet of Things interoperability.

 Diverse Security Requirements

 Electronics will soon constitute just 0.2% of all the gadgets connected to the internet.
 Typically possess limited computing power and may not have built-in firmware update capabilities.